How Oregon is importing the SEC to the Pac-12

 The run-first mantra has Lemieux excited.
 He and his starting line buddies, who have accumulated more than 150 starts after enduring three different offenses in three years, are embracing this SEC-type training and style because they get to embrace their physical sides more.

-"We feel like we've trained the hardest in the Pac-12 and when you look across at somebody when you're about to run block them [you think], man, this guy's not done anything that I've done," Lemieux said.
+"We feel like we've trained the hardest in the Pac-12 and when you look across at somebody when you're about to run block them, [you think], man, this guy's not done anything that I've done," Lemieux said.
 "You think about all the stuff that you've done in the past and how much more mentally and physically stronger you are and how much more you're going to dominate [them]."

-Cristobal said he targeted Avalos because of how his defenses "really understand how to tie in the front to the back" but with so many different types of players for the different schemes this group has seen over the last few years, multiple looks make it easier for more guys to fit in.
+Cristobal said he targeted Avalos because of how his defenses "really understand how to tie in the front to the back," but with so many different types of players for the different schemes this group has seen over the last few years, multiple looks make it easier for more guys to fit in.

 "We have the personnel to run any type of defense in the nation," senior linebacker Troy Dye said.
 "Because of the chaotic way that we've had to recruit over the last couple of years, we have a lot of different body types that can be either defensive ends or outside linebackers.
 We have big guys who can run, and good, intangible pieces that I think Coach Avalos' defense is going to show that this year."